-Patientsí Expectations and Satisfaction with Outcomes of Orthopedic Surgery
+Patients' Expectations and Satisfaction with Outcomes of Orthopedic Surgery

 Adverse Psychosocial Outcomes in Patients with Connective Tissue Diseases

 Most studies of employment in patients with rheumatoid arthritis (RA) focus on job loss; less is known about workplace experiences in patients who continue to work.
 To study these experiences, Dr. Mancuso conducted a longitudinal study comparing the incidence of negative workplace events between employed patients with RA and healthy controls.
 Compared to controls, negative events were associated primarily with more fatigue and more social stress in RA patients.
 In addition, RA patients were more likely not to meet national goals for daily physical activity and to become progressively more inactive over time.
 In a parallel study supported by the Mary Kirkland Center for Lupus Research, patients with systemic lupus erythematosus (SLE) also were more likely not to meet national activity goals.
-Future work will include measurement of exercise capacity and development of an intervention to increase lifestyle physical activity in SLE patients.

 Improving Quality of Life and Clinical Outcomes in Primary Care and Emergency Department Patients with Asthma